 2.7.
-Poloidal field coils
+Poloidal Field Coils

-A simple resistive PF coil model was proposed in [6] that takes advantage of the natural elongation of spherical plasmas and the typical shapes associated with the relations described in Section 2.4 and Fig. 1.
+A simple PF coil model was proposed in [8] that takes advantage of the natural elongation of spherical plasmas and the typical shapes associated with the relations described in Section 2.4 and Figure 1.
 A pair of coils are positioned top and bottom for shaping (SF), and in the vertical build these are located inboard of the TF coil.
-No assessment of nuclear heating is currently made on these coils.
 A second pair of coils are located radially outside the TF coil and are used to generate the vertical field (VF).
 Their currents are set by: